rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 ## New tasks, verify and synchronize data

+From version 1.6.2 (released July 2023)

-After adding [a task](/post/addconfigurations/), within the main view, select the task and choose [dryrun](/post/tasks/) to verify the the output from rsync.
+After adding [a task](/post/addconfigurations/), within the main view, *a double click* on task executes a [dryrun](/post/tasks/)  and next double click the real run.

 A verification of a new task might also be executed by opening the Rsync parameters view, select the task and choose the `Verify` button.

 For more experienced users of rsync, form within the Rsync parameters view, select the new task.
 Copy and paste the `Synchronize` string into a terminal view.
 The rsync command includes the `dryrun` parameter as default within this view. **Always** verify, by a `dryrun`,  the result of a **new** task before executing it.